HNOC Announces Collaboration with New Social Justice Education Center on the 60th Anniversary of School Desegregation

 As first-grade students, Leona Tate, Gail Etienne, and Tessie Prevost made history on November 14, 1960, as the first African American students to attend McDonogh 19 Elementary School.
-Today, they lend their names to the Tate, Etienne, Prevost (TEP) Center, an exhibit space, social justice education center, and senior housing facility that has acquired the McDonogh 19 school building and will open its doors in spring 2021.
-In commemoration of the 60th anniversary of New Orleans school desegregation, THNOC has announced an initiative to work with the Leona Tate Foundation for Change and the TEP Center to create educational programs over the course of the coming year.
+Today, they lend their names to the Tate, Etienne, Prevost (TEP) CenterOpens in new tab, an exhibit space, social justice education center, and senior housing facility that has acquired the McDonogh 19 school building and will open its doors in spring 2021.

-In addition, THNOC is offering its members at the Merieult Society level and up–those who give $100 or more–the option to designate $50 toward the Leona Tate Foundation for Change and the TEP Center.
+In addition, HNOC is offering its members at the Merieult Society level and up—those who give $100 or more—the option to designate $50 toward the Leona Tate Foundation for Change and the TEP Center.

 On the same day that Ruby Bridges desegregated the nearby William Frantz Elementary School, Tate, Etienne, and Prevost—all age 6–were undergoing the same experience at McDonogh 19.
 The city of New Orleans will stage a proclamation ceremony for the “New Orleans Four” at 9 a.m.
 Saturday, November 14, at Gallier Hall, 545 St. Charles Avenue.
 Due to COVID-19 distancing requirements, the ceremony is not open to the public.
 The TEP Center is instead inviting the public to participate in an online tribute to the New Orleans Four.
 Find more information at tepcenter.org.